hannesdelbeke/maya-plugin-template/README.md

   - Add a LICENSE

 ### Gotchas
-Maya plugins don't support packages, only a single module
+- Maya plugins don't support packages, only a single module
+- you can't add to existing menus. e.g. the `Windows` menu, named `mainWindowsMenu` or it will be empty if plugin loads on startup.

 ### Plugin
 Plugins let the user easily enable / disable a tool in Maya (with Maya's plugin manager)